Kochi: Economy

-The Cochin International Airport is in the process of setting up an aerotropolis at Nedumbassery.

 Transport

 Air

 The air gateway to Kochi is the Cochin International Airport (CIAL) located at Nedumbassery, which is about 28 km north of Kochi city, and handles both domestic and international flights.
-It is the first international airport in India to be built without Central Government funds and is the world's first fully solar energy powered airport.
+It is the first international airport in India to be built without Central Government funds.
+The airport received the United Nations Champions of the Earth award in 2018 for its entrepreneurial vision in sustainable energy use.
+Cochin International Airport became the world's first fully solar-powered airport in 2015.

 The Cochin airport provides direct connectivity to popular international destinations in the Middle East, Malaysia, Thailand and Singapore and to most major Indian cities apart from tourist destinations like Lakshadweep.
-Kochi is also the headquarters of the Air India Express service.
 With a terminal area of 840000 sqft, and a passenger capacity of 2200 (international and domestic), it is the largest and busiest airport in the state.
-It is also the fourth busiest airport in India in terms of international passenger traffic, and seventh busiest overall.
+It is also the fifth busiest airport in India in terms of international passenger traffic, and seventh busiest overall.